reidmefirst/codesys-controllers/README.md

 ## background
 CoDeSys stands for _Co_ntroller _De_velopment _Sys_tem.
 It is a 61131 logic runtime used by many different vendors of PLCs.
 The software handles some programmatic tasks common to logic.
 While it is not a true operating system (it still relies on some other operating system to run the bare-metal of the PLC, such as vxworks or gnu/linux) it does offer plenty of operating system-like features, such as its own task list, scheduler, memory management, and binary file loader.

 A downside to this is that vulnerabilities and attack tools which target one PLC, may end up affecting hundreds of vendors.
+Since CoDeSys is responsible not only for (somewhat arbitrary) code execution, but also for some custom network protocols that lack authentication for most PLCs, it is a software suite that is ripe for abuse.
 Such is the case with the Incontroller/Pipedream family of malware.
-While the malware targets one particular vendor (Schneider Electric), the tools may be modified ever-so-slightly to target all CoDeSys v3 controllers.
+While the malware targets one particular vendor, the tools may be modified ever-so-slightly to target all CoDeSys v3 controllers.

 Past scanning and public exploit tools include the nmap scanning module for CoDeSys version 2.